essandess/easylist-pac-privoxy/README.md

 ## Privoxy

+The repo [adblock2privoxy](../../../adblock2privoxy) is used to achieve nearly full EasyList rule capability, complete with element hiding.

-Under development.
-See [here](../../../../skroll/privoxy-adblock/issues/11) for related issues.
+Also see [here](../../../../skroll/privoxy-adblock/issues/11) for related issues.

 ## Public Service Announcement